 What is it?

-Why is it given?
+When is it provided?

-Some children may require additional transportation accommodations to travel safely to and from school.
+Some children may also require additional transportation accommodations to travel safely to and from school.
 These can include:

 - Medical/nursing services